 14. Moon (2009)

-‘Moon’ is a story of an astronaut, Sam Bell, who has a quintessentially personal encounter toward the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet’s power problems.
+‘Moon’ is a story of an astronaut, Sam Bell, who has a personal encounter towards the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet’s power problems.
 It is a movie that slowly and mysteriously builds to a great climax leaving you plenty to ponder upon.
 An unusually brilliant film.

 Read More: Most Realistic Romantic Movies of All Time